 Bonus tip: Visual user feedback with Usersnap

 I know, I just talked about the best programming languages for 2017.
-Last but not least, I wanted to give you a heads-up on Usersnap, which is our very own visual user feedback and bug tracking tool, used by companies like Facebook, Google, and Microsoft.
+Last but not least, I wanted to give you a heads-up on Usersnap, which is a great bug tracking- & testing tool for development teams, used by startups, as well as companies like Facebook, Google, and Microsoft.